OWASP/threat-dragon/docs/development/testing/e2e.md

 You may need to install `vue-cli-service` if you are running some of the tests locally.
-If you get errors such as `vue-cli-service: command not found` then run command `pnpm install -g @vue/cli` from the root directory.
+If you get errors such as `vue-cli-service: command not found` then run command `npm install -g @vue/cli` from the root directory.

 ### Run test:e2e
 To run the e2e tests locally, navigate to the `td.vue` directory and run:
-- `pnpm install`
+- `npm install`
-- `pnpm test:e2e`
+- `npm run test:e2e`

 This will open the cypress runner application and load the suite of tests from `tests/e2e/specs`.
 From the cypress window you can select individual tests to run, or run all tests at once.
 This suite of tests uses cypress configuration file `e2e.local.config.js`.

-A quick test can be done using command `pnpm test:vue`, from either the root directory or the `td.vue` directory.
+A quick test can be done using command `npm run test:vue`, from either the root directory or the `td.vue` directory.
 This runs the same suite of tests but in headless mode using an electron server back-end.